List of Nashville Sounds managers

 Five managers have been selected as their league's Manager of the Year.
-Stump Merrill (1980) won the Southern League Manager of the Year Award.
-Rick Renick (1993 and 1996) won the American Association Manager of the Year Award.
-Frank Kremblas (2007) and Steve Scarsone (2016) won the Pacific Coast League Manager of the Year Award.
-Rick Sweet (2022) won the International League Manager of the Year Award.
-Mike Guerrero (2013) and Rick Sweet (2022) won the Mike Coolbaugh Award in recognition for their contributions in developing and mentoring young players in the Milwaukee Brewers organization.
-Three managers have been selected for midseason All-Star teams.
-George Scherger coached the 1979 Southern League All-Star team.
-Two others participated in the Triple-A All-Star Game.
-Pete Mackanin coached on the National League team in 1991, and Rick Renick managed the American League team in 1994.
+Stump Merrill (1980) won the Southern League Manager of the Year Award, Rick Renick (1993 and 1996) won the American Association Manager of the Year Award, Frank Kremblas (2007) and Steve Scarsone (2016) won the Pacific Coast League Manager of the Year Award, and Rick Sweet (2022) won the International League Manager of the Year Award.
+Two have been given the Mike Coolbaugh Award in recognition for their contributions in developing and mentoring minor league players: Mike Guerrero (2013) and Rick Sweet (2022).
+Three managers were selected for midseason All-Star teams.
+George Scherger coached the 1979 Southern League All-Star team, and two others participated in the Triple-A All-Star Game: Pete Mackanin as a coach on the National League team in 1991 and Rick Renick as manager of the American League team in 1994.

-Rick Sweet has won 484 games over six seasons (2014, 2021–2025), placing him first on the all-time wins list for Sounds managers.
-Having managed the team for 863 games, he is also the longest-tenured manager in team history.
+Rick Sweet has won 564 games over seven seasons (2014, 2021–2026), placing him first on the all-time wins list for Sounds managers.
+Having managed the team for 1,012 games, he is also the longest-tenured manager in team history.
 The manager with the highest winning percentage over a full season or more is Stump Merrill (1980–1981), with .622.
 Conversely, the lowest winning percentage over a season or more is .437 by manager Mike Guerrero (2012–2013).